ignc-research/IR-multi-sim/docs/configurations.md

 You can create as many object of a type as needed.
 To do so, start a new object definition under the specific object type with a new hyphen.

 #### Robots
-To define robots, the urdf path is the only required argument.
+To create a robot in an environment, the urdf path is the only required argument.
 All other parameters are optional.
+The robots need to be defined in an [urdf](http://wiki.ros.org/urdf) file which needs to be saved in the "./data/robots" directory.
 ```yaml
   robots:
     - name:                 # str: name of the robot